 3) to explore common challenges and opportunities for collaboration among those working to relieve hunger in the New River Valley.

-Our team plans to host community conversations every 2-3 months throughout 2017, so please join us!
-See below for more information about our upcoming sessions and to check out notes from our past sessions.
+Please join us!
+See the events section for more information about our upcoming sessions and look below to check out notes from our past sessions.

 Focus: Opportunities to increase access to healthy food

-Summary: Plenty provided a tour of their farm and foodbank.
+Summary: Plenty provided a tour of their farm and food bank.
 Presentations were also given by the Farmacy Garden in Christiansburg, the Giles Community Garden in Pearisburg, and Feeding America about their programs.
 Then, participants discussed the primary challenges to healthy food access in the communities they serve as well as major organizational challenges and/or successes.
-Participants identified the following primary challenges that they would like to address through a collective approach:

 Focus: Opportunities to improve healthy food acquisition, distribution, and consumption

 Summary: Micah’s Backpack provided an overview of their program and their keys to building successful community partnerships.
 Beans and Rice also provided an overview of how they track and demonstrate their program achievements.
 Then, participants discussed how to address some of the primary challenges identified in session one.

 Read the notes from Session 2 here.